 If you are facing a DWI conviction in New Jersey, the sentences and penalties are rather harsh.
-Because of the escalating DWI conviction penalties, offenders with multiple prior DWI convictions need an attorney's representation more than ever.
+Due to the escalating DWI conviction penalties, offenders with multiple prior DWI convictions need an attorney's representation more than ever.
 There are mandatory sentencing minimums set by the New Jersey courts that a judge must adhere to when sentencing a multiple offender of drunk driving.
 The judge hearing your case will use their discretion when deciding your sentencing.
 An experienced DWI lawyer will use their knowledge of the New Jersey court system to work to get you the minimum sentence.
-If you are self representing yourself you might not know what kind of questions to ask or motions to request leaving you to pay higher penalties and loosing your license for an extended period of time.
+If you choose to represent yourself you might not know what kind of questions to ask or motions to request leaving you crippled by higher penalties and loosing your license for an extended period of time.
 The attorneys at Villani & DeLuca, P.C. can help you to avoid some of these harsh penalties.
 Being aware of the potential punishment you could face if found guilty is important.
 Below is a list of the range of sentencing options for a third or subsequent DWI conviction in New Jersey.

 Penalties For Third DWI Conviction In New Jersey

 - $1,000 fine